 You are the exception.

-Well, you know better than anyone that uh that there is a massive uh uh lack of objectivity in the in the liberal progressive media that we refuses to give our president the credit uh for reviving our economy.
+Well, you know better than anyone that there is a massive lack of objectivity in the liberal progressive media that refuses to give our president the credit for reviving our economy.

-See, I'm old enough to remember a couple of years ago when the previous administration said we just needed to accept two percent growth, where our president said that three percent is table stakes.
+See, I'm old enough to remember a couple of years ago when the previous administration said we just needed to accept 2% growth, where our president said that 3% is table stakes.

-Our president said we are gonna take the shackles off of American industry, and we are going to allow access to the American dream for everyone, regardless of what you look like.
+Our president said we are going to take the shackles off of American industry and we are going to allow access to the American dream for everyone, regardless of what you look like.

-That's what people truly care about because there's growing economic insecurity in in our state.
+That's what people truly care about because there's growing economic insecurity in our state.

 Got to take a break.

-We'll come back now with Republican senatorial candidate, amazing uh life story.
+We'll come back now with Republican senatorial candidate, amazing life story.

-Uh and now he's taking on Debbie Stabenow in uh Michigan.
+And now he's taken on Debbie Stabenow in Michigan.

 What a rock star he is for the future of the Republican Party.